andrewlunbong/Podcast-JS-Project/README.md

 1. Podcast Sharing: Users can share their favorite podcasts with the community by posting podcast details such as title, description, and episode information.
 They can also add ratings and reviews to podcasts.

-2. Friend Connections: Users can with other users and send friend requests.
+2. Friend Connections: Users can connect with other users and send friend requests.
 Once connected, they can view each other's shared podcasts and activities.

 3. Trending Podcasts: The platform displays a curated list of 5 trending podcasts on the homepage.
 These podcasts are determined based on factors like ratings, reviews, and user interactions.